NATO defense ministers to discuss weapons for Ukraine | Law-Order

 The defense ministers meeting this week also plan to discuss moves to beef up forces along NATO's eastern flank and elsewhere, which have gathered pace since Russia invaded Ukraine.

-He wouldn't commit to a timeframe for Sweden and Finland to join NATO.
+He wouldn't commit to a timeframe for Sweden and Finland joining NATO.
 Turkish President Recep Tayyip Erdogan is blocking the membership bids as he accuses the Nordic nations of supporting Kurdish militants deemed by Turkey to be terrorists.

-"I aim to solve this issue as soon as possible, but since we are several nations involved in this process, there is no way to tell you exactly when we will solve it,'' Stoltenberg said.
+"My aim is to solve this issue as soon as possible, but since we are several nations involved in this process, there is no way to tell you exactly when we will solve it,'' Stoltenberg said.

 Because of Turkey's concerns, "this will take some more time than we originally expected," he said.